core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # The Echo Option {#echo}

 A fresh request is one whose age has not yet exceeded the freshness requirements set by the server.
 The freshness requirements are application specific and may vary based on resource, method, and parameters outside of CoAP such as policies.

 The Echo option is a lightweight challenge-response mechanism for CoAP, motivated by a need for a server to verify freshness of a request as described in {{req-fresh}}.
 The Echo option value is a challenge from the server to the client included in a CoAP response and echoed back to the server in one or more CoAP requests.
 The Echo option provides a convention to transfer freshness indicators that works for all CoAP methods and response codes.

+## Request Freshness {#req-fresh}

+A CoAP server receiving a request is in general not able to verify when the request was sent by the CoAP client.
+This remains true even if the request was protected with a security protocol, such as DTLS.
+This makes CoAP requests vulnerable to certain delay attacks which are particularly perilous in the case of actuators ({{I-D.mattsson-core-coap-actuators}}).
+Some attacks can be mitigated by establishing fresh session keys, e.g. performing a DTLS handshake for each request, but in general this is not a solution suitable for constrained environments, for example, due to increased message overhead and latency.
+Additionally, if there are proxies, fresh DTLS session keys between server and proxy does not say anything about when the client made the request.
+In a general hop-by-hop setting, freshness may need to be verified in each hop.

+A straightforward mitigation of potential delayed requests is that the CoAP server rejects a request the first time it appears and asks the CoAP client to prove that it intended to make the request at this point in time.
+The Echo option, defined in this document, specifies such a mechanism which thereby enables a CoAP server to verify the freshness of a request.
+This mechanism is not only important in the case of actuators, or other use cases where the CoAP operations require freshness of requests, but also in general for synchronizing state between CoAP client and server, cryptographically verify the aliveness of the client, or force a client to demonstrate reachability at its claimed network address.
+The same functionality can be provided by echoing freshness indicators in CoAP payloads, but this only works for methods and response codes defined to have a payload.
+The Echo option provides a convention to transfer freshness indicators that works for all methods and response codes.

-## Option Format {#echo-format}
+## Echo Option Format {#echo-format}

 The Echo Option is elective, safe-to-forward, not part of the cache-key, and not repeatable, see {{echo-table}}, which extends Table 4 of {{RFC7252}}).